deftio/xelp/README.md

 ## Platform Support

-xelp has been compiled and run (with no warnings for the following processors / platforms)
+xelp has been compiled and run (with no warnings for the following processors / platforms).

+### Architecture Support Table

 | Processor Arch  | Compiler  | Platform        | Arch           |
 |-----------------|-----------|-----------------|----------------|